jeffshrager/IPL-V/README.md

 M79 code it pushes and pops H0 itself, so the J8 restore seems like over-popping, but someone ahead of all this might have over-popped.

+But there's a proir problem of why where in this error reporting code to begin with, because the expression that it's trying to P50 translate to a tree representation is perfectly fine, so, even tough the error reporting is somehow broken, there's a high-up problem (which might also be due to an over-agreesive stack pop higher up, but the problem isn't showing up until deep in the error reporting.)

 ## The character/string/symbol/name mess.

 There are a lot of issues around string handling, esp. in the single